 - Allow granola to cool completely in the pan.

 - Yogurt Bowl.
-In a small mixing bowl combine yogurt and protein powder until the mixture is smooth and no clumps are present.
+In a small mixing bowl, combine yogurt and protein powder until the mixture is smooth with and no clumps are present.

 - Portion out yogurt into bowls for serving.
 Top with berries and ½ cup of granola.